Thyroid Biopsy

 Presence of thyroglobulin (TG) within the lymph node indicates metastatic disease.

-Example of the Report from Neck Lymph Node FNA biopsy in patient with metastatic papillary thyroid carcinoma into the neck lymph nodes.
+Example of the Report from Neck Lymph Node FNA biopsy in a patient with metastatic papillary thyroid carcinoma into the neck lymph nodes.

 THYROID CYST ETHANOL ABLATION